sdss/apogee_drp/docs/overview.rst

 in the spectral dimension) to recover good sampling.
 To combine these two sets of exposures, a precise dither shift is calculated between the exposures using the data themselves.
 The spectra are then combined on a fiber-by-fiber basis using the measured shifts and sinc interpolation.
-Finally, the spectra are flux calibrated using a 5th order polynomial fit to the telluric stars to get the correct spectral shape, and the 2MASS H-magnitudes to set the absolute flux scale (see `fluxcal <fluxcal.html>`_ for more details).
+Finally, the spectra are flux calibrated using a 5th order polynomial fit to the telluric stars to get the correct spectral shape, and the 2MASS H-magnitudes to set the absolute flux scale (see `Flux Calibration <fluxcal.html>`_ for more details).
 The final product is apVisit files for each star.

 4. Radial Velocities
 --------------------

-Radial velocities (RV) are determined on a star-by-star basis using the `Doppler <https://github.com/dnidever/doppler>`_ software.
+Radial velocities (RV) are determined on a star-by-star basis using the `Doppler <https://doppler.readthedocs.io/en/latest/>`_ software.
 This fits a Cannon model to the data, determining Teff, logg, [Fe/H] and radial velocity in the process.
 It actually fits all of the visit spectra simultaneously, using a single set of stellar parameters, but a separate radial velocity for each spectrum.
 The model spectrum is convolved with the